juliambrown/juliambrown.github.io/content/blog/2023_post_cruise.md

 * I co-presented a [Cafe Scientifique public lecture](https://www.youtube.com/watch?v=OuMbRV_2I3A) with Catherine Mitchell on some of the early work we've done pairing microbial genomics data with satellite data

+* I co-instructed a Data Carpentry workshop focused on using [python for Ecology](https://smcclatchy.github.io/2023-06-05-colby/) at Colby College

 * Later that summer, I presented a Ocean Hack Week tutorial on [Meta-omics Analyses for Ocean Science](https://oceanhackweek.org/ohw23/tutorials/03-Thu/OHW_omics_lesson.html)

 On the back side, lots of science and adventure is cooking.
 More on that later.